dyhes/zulip/templates/zerver/help/marking-messages-as-unread.md

 # Marking messages as unread

-Zulip lets you manually mark messages as unread, which makes it easy to return to a conversation later.
+Aloha lets you manually mark messages as unread, which makes it easy to return to a conversation later.

-Specifically, Zulip offers a **Mark as unread from here** option, which lets you mark the selected message and all newer messages in your current view as unread.
+Specifically, Aloha offers a **Mark as unread from here** option, which lets you mark the selected message and all newer messages in your current view as unread.

 ## Mark as unread from selected message